peap/git-global/README.md

 * `git global stashed`: show all repos that have stashed changes
 * `git global dirty`: show all repos that have changes of any kind
-* `git global branched`: show all repos not on `master` (TODO: or a different default branch that is defined... somewhere?)
+* `git global branched`: show all repos not on `master` (TODO: or a different default branch in .gitconfig)
 * `git global duplicates`: show repos that are checked out to multiple places
 * `git global remotes`: show all remotes (TODO: why? maybe filter by hostname?)

-* `git global add <path>`: add a git repo to the list that would not be found in a scan
+* `git global add <path>`: add a git repo to the cache that would not be found in a scan
-* `git global ignore <path>`: ignore a git repo and remove it from the list
+* `git global ignore <path>`: ignore a git repo and remove it from the cache
 * `git global ignored`: show which git repos are currently being ignored
 * `git global monitor`: launch a daemon to watch git dirs with inotify
 * `git global pull`: pull down changes from default tracking branch for clean repos